Every journey needs some inspiration! Here are some things I’ve loved and things I’m thinking about:

 - Atlantic article on dual-income households raising families.
 It’s super common for us to feel that there’s never enough time in the day!
 What if there were a better way?!?!

 Other financial independence blogs I enjoy: I’m pretty new to this community, so you won’t be surprised to find I spend time on some of the most well-known blogs, especially Mr. Money Mustache.
-I also just found Living a FI, and am enjoying poking around there.
+I also like Living a FI, Financial Panther, and Our Next Life.

 Reading list: All the stuff I want to read up on related to the Greener Pasture$ journey, but haven’t had time to do yet (perhaps because I’m… at work?!):